AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-job-role-first-word.md

 ---
-title: "Users: Can only search job roles by first word"
+title: 'Users: Can only search job roles by first word'
-description: "When an admin is creating or editing a user and searches job roles, the search returns only job roles beginning with the search term, not all job roles that include the search term."
+description: When an admin is creating or editing a user and searches job roles, the search returns only job roles beginning with the search term, not all job roles that include the search term.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: e79f8710-8315-4028-95f8-7cbce0f8aa6a
 ---
 # Users: Can only search job roles by first word

 >[!NOTE]